 The unique history and culture of perfume is distinctly French.
 I don’t know a girl who doesn’t want a signature fragrance that tells her story.
 It might be said that the art of perfume itself is second only to the art of French winemaking or couture.
 Without Madame de Pompadour, who influenced many of the luxury industries in France, the French perfume industry would not be what it is today.
 We must also thank Coco Chanel for bringing the idea of a signature perfume, her legendary Chanel No. 5, together with her own personal style trademark.
 You can also express your own personal style with a wardrobe of fragrances that reflect a favorite designer, or perhaps a single fragrance note or a complex idea that appeals to you.
 Women can share and enjoy the same fragrances as men as the lines between feminine and masculine become blurred.
 (Now, if you ask us, that’s the very definition of romantic.)
-So let’s begin our perfume walking tour of Paris in the heart of boho Paris, on the left bank.
+So let’s begin our perfume walking trip of Paris in the heart of boho Paris, on the left bank.

 Our first stop is where the original boutique fragrance concept began in 1961: Diptyque (34, boulevard Saint-Germain, in the 5th Arrondissement).
 The idea of essential fragrances was entirely new in 1961 and is still the benchmark for home fragrances today.
 Each of Diptyque’s famous fragrance candles is hand-dipped one at a time, and made of special waxes that are vegetable based.
 Everyone is friendly and fun at the Diptyque boutiques throughout Paris.
 I bumped into Christian Lacroix’s assistant while attending a Diptyque party there one night and was able to ask him the big question on everyone’s mind: Where is he?